Mayurifag/mayurifag.ru/README.md

 [] change root password ??? why changed see and guess about that!
 [] Fix mysql (root@localhost fail after 1st run) and nextcloud (default permission issues) [] Global domain 1-2lvl setting — but still notice letsencrypt domain getting — switch to self-signed??
-[] acme.sh refactoring — think about issue cert task
-[] dnsmasq.d — caching dns resolving / maybe adblocking
+[] acme.sh refactoring — think about issue cert task || has to be redone from scratch [] dnsmasq.d — caching dns resolving / maybe adblocking
 [] ufw
 [] monitoring and alerting (not enough netdata)